 Life or illusion?
 Avoiding ‘false positives' in the search for living worlds

 Is it life, or merely the illusion of life?

-Research from the University of Washington-based Virtual Planetary Laboratory published Feb.
-26 in Astrophysical Journal Letters will help astronomers better identify — and thus rule out — “false positives” in the search for life beyond Earth.
+Research from the University of Washington-based Virtual Planetary Laboratory published in Astrophysical Journal Lettersin 2016 can help astronomers better identify — and thus rule out — “false positives” in the search for life beyond Earth.

-Powerful devices such as the James Webb Space Telescope, set for launch in 2018, may help astronomers look for life on a handful of faraway worlds by searching for, among other things, evidence of oxygen — a “biosignature” — in their atmospheres.
+Powerful devices such as the James Webb Space Telescope, launched in 2021, can help astronomers look for possible signs of life on a handful of faraway worlds by searching for, among other things, evidence of oxygen — a “biosignature” — in their atmospheres.
 This is done by transit spectroscopy, or studying the spectral features of light visible through a planet’s atmosphere when it transits or passes in front of its host star.